Board of Directors

 Amanda sees the public information branch of NAYGN as an integral tool to help the nuclear industry succeed.
 NAYGN and the voices of young people need to leverage their influence to align policy makers, educators, and environmentalists to the benefits of nuclear energy.
 She would like to see nuclear energy take center stage as the national and international conversations on climate change ramp up and solutions are proposed.

-Paul Balik is a software and mechanical engineer for Westinghouse Electric Company.
+Paul Balik is a Software Product Manager for Westinghouse Electric Company.
 Paul has been in the nuclear industry for approximately eight years.
-Paul worked as a Design Engineer before moving into a Team Lead role in the software department.
+Paul worked as a Design Engineer before moving into a Product Manager role in the software department.
 Paul holds a B.S. in Mechanical Engineering from the University of Pittsburgh.

 Paul served as the Westinghouse-PKMJ chapter Vice-President in 2015, and then chapter President in 2016.
 In 2017, Paul led the continental Benchmarking Committee which prepared, collected data, analyzed, and developed the 2018 Career Report.
 Paul has also served as the Northeast Regional Lead, and has organized and collaborated on successful joint regional conferences between the Northeast and Atlantic regions.